microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-02.md

 1. Wait for execution to stop at the breakpoint on line 27.
 Then hover the cursor over the ```inputMessage``` parameter to view the JSON payload sent from the device to the IoT Hub and input to the Azure Function.

-	> If the breakpoint is never hit but your MXChip is plugged in and transmitting data, then the Azure Function isn't properly connected to the IoT Hub.
+	> If the breakpoint is never hit but your MXChip IoT DevKit is plugged in and transmitting data, then the Azure Function isn't properly connected to the IoT Hub.
 If that's the case, confirm that the setting named "IoTHubConnection" in **local.settings.json** contains the connection string and IoT Hub name shown in Step 10 of this exercise.

 	![Viewing the input message in the debugger]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab2/vs-view-debug-info.png" | absolute_url }})